connerlaursen/Blind-Booking/server/README.md

 ## Description

 This is a full Stack Application incorporating a robust back end with servers, databases, advanced APIs, and user authentication.
-This is connected to an intuitive front end creating a unique and fulfulling experience.This innovative app allows the user to make vacation plans without actually picking a location.
+This is connected to an intuitive react front end creating a unique and fulfulling experience.This innovative app allows the user to make vacation plans without actually picking a location.

 ## Table of Contents